 Currently the poetry editor of Rosebud magazine, Michael Kriesel of Wausau, WI, is a past President of the Wisconsin Fellowship of Poets.
 Winner of North American Review’s Hearst Prize and numerous other awards, his poems and reviews have appeared in Alaska Quarterly, Antioch Review, Library Journal, Rattle, Right Hand Pointing, The Progressive, and Wisconsin People & Ideas.
-Books include Chasing Saturday Night: Poems about Rural Wisconsin (Marsh River Editions), Whale of Stars, Moths Mail the House, and Feeding My Heart to the Wind: Selected Short Poems (all from Sunnyoutside).
+He has also been anthologized in New Poetry from the Midwest 2017.
+Books include Every Name in the Book by Right Hand Pointing and Zen Amen: abecedarians, forthcoming from Pebblebrook Press.
 He has a B.S. in Literature from the University of the State of New York, and was a print and broadcast journalist in the U.S. Navy.
 He collects old comic books and works as a security guard.

 The Night Before My Birthday